Ardamirgr/OpenTG/AFR Meter/Firmware/OpenAFR_v1.1/readme.md

-# OpenAFR Wideband Controller Firmware
+# OpenTG Wideband Controller Firmware

 Firmware for an AVR-based wideband oxygen sensor controller using the **Bosch CJ125** interface IC.
 The controller: